Go to the Students section

 Apprenticeship title: Architect Degree Apprenticeship

-Qualifications/ components: MArchD, Part 2 and Part 3 examinations (subject to the final approval of the apprenticeship standard)
+Qualifications/ components: MArchD, Part 2 and Part 3 examinations (subject to the final approval of the apprenticeship standard and ARB prescription).

 Teaching location: London and Oxford Brookes University, Headington campus for intensive sessions.
 Apprentices study the majority of their programme in the workplace.